99-devops/99devops_web/content/posts/life-is-hard-randomness-is-harder.md

 #### Python script generating random number

+In python random number are generated using <code>random.seed(a=None, version=2)</code> in which a is the seed.
+If value of 'a' is not defined the OS system time is used, and if entropy seed as we discussed above is provided then it is used and With version 2 (the default), a str, bytes, or bytearray object gets converted to an int and all of its bits are used.

 Here is a simple python script that generates random number.If you see the system calls that are used to run this program and get random number, it also uses /dev/urandom
 ```